-- 2.1.1 Trousers/Slacks Full length black trousers/slacks or jeans must be worn. - 2.1.2 Shirts/Blouses Shirts/blouses with long or short sleeves (not sleeveless) must be black with a fold-down collar. - 2.1.3 Outer Garments The wearing of an outer garment is optional.
-Outer garments (vests, jumpers, cardigans and light waist length jackets) must be black in colour. - 2.1.4 Logos Logos are only permitted on the left hand chest area of any garment or on any other areas with the prior approval of the Controlling Body. - 2.1.5 Footwear Black or dark tan flat soled or low heeled and closed toe shoes must be worn and appropriately fastened. - 2.1.6 Headwear Headwear of a quality and style which in the opinion of the Stewards is acceptable may be worn.
+- 2.1.1 Trousers/Slacks Full length black trousers/slacks or jeans must be worn. - 2.1.2 Black dress shorts Black socks and shoes must be worn with shorts (during daylight savings period only) - 2.1.3 Shirts/Blouses Non daylight savings period: Shirts/blouses with long or short sleeves (not sleeveless) must be black with a fold-down collar.
+Daylight saving period: Shirts/blouses with long or short sleeves (not sleeveless) must be white with a fold-down collar. - 2.1.4 Outer Garments The wearing of an outer garment is optional.
+Non daylight savings period: Outer garments (vests, jumpers, cardigans and light waist length jackets) must be black in colour.

+Daylight savings period: Outer garments (vests, jumpers, cardigans and light waist length jackets) must be white or black in colour. - 2.1.5 Logos Logos are only permitted on the left hand chest area of any garment or on any other areas with the prior approval of the Controlling Body. - 2.1.6 Footwear Black or dark tan flat soled or low heeled and closed toe shoes must be worn and appropriately fastened. - 2.1.7 Headwear Headwear of a quality and style which in the opinion of the Stewards is acceptable may be worn.